minetest-mods/minetest-mods.github.io/README.md

 ## Goal of this project

 This project exists to provide a method for minetest players and server operators to have a semi-trusted source of Minetest Mods.

-As Minetest mods are disctributed separately and no single source of mods exists, there are hundreds of Minetest Mods around in equal amount of locations on the internet.
+Minetest mods are distributed separately and there is not a single source of mods.
+This has lead to hundreds of Minetest Mods around in equal amount of locations on the internet, and this is bad for players, server operators and developers alike.

 By providing a single hosting namespace for Minetest mods, this project serves as a method of telling users that a specific version of a Minetest mod is the preferred